zhumingpassional/RLSolver/README.md

 In the following experiments, we used GPU during training by default.
 The best-known results are labed in bold.

-1) Element-wise (Gset)
+1) Instance-wise (Gset)

-We use the element-wise version of L2A, i.e., end to end, in the dataset [Gset](https://web.stanford.edu/~yyye/yyye/Gset/), which is opened by Stanford university.
+We use the instance-wise version of L2A, i.e., end to end, in the dataset [Gset](https://web.stanford.edu/~yyye/yyye/Gset/), which is opened by Stanford university.

 | Graph | Nodes| Edges | BLS | DSDP    | KHLWG   | RUN-CSP| PI-GNN| Gurobi (1 h)  |Gap         |iSCO   | MCPG     | Ours | Improvement |
 |--- |------|----  |---        |-----    |-----    |--------|-------| ---           | ---        | ----  | ----     | ----| ----|